taleinat/pyweb-il-77-2to3/presentation.md

 - I reviewed other, similar tools and found that they added nothing relevant.
 - By writing custom "fixers" or changing existing ones, I could use 2to3 to address additional cases not supported out of the box.

 ---

+## 2to3: Fixers

+- Total 52 fixers
+- 4 are optional (weren't relevant for this project)
+- Not idempotent, i.e. can't run a fixer twice
+    - This means after applying a fixer and merging other changes, additional fixes of the same kind must be made manually.

+Notes:

+- I spent *days* on manual fixes after merging.

+---